jaccomoc/jactl/docs/pages/language-guide.md

 ### Operator Precedence

-Jacsal supports the following operators.
+Jactl supports the following operators.
 Operators are shown in increasing precedence order and operators of the same precedence are shown with the same precedence value:

 | Precedence Level |            Operator            | Description                                         |